Ch00k/virtualbox-ws/README.md

  => true
 ```

-An instance of VBox::WebsessionManager connects to VirtualBox SOAP wen service
+An instance of VBox::WebsessionManager connects to VirtualBox SOAP web service

 ```
 irb> web_session = VBox::WebsessionManager.new